namberino/namberino.github.io/content/posts/lge-dreamcode-writeup.md

 ## 2nd problem: String Reversal

-This problem will give us an array `S` with `N` number of strings.
+This problem gives us an array `S` with `N` number of strings.
 We are also given a function that reverse the string's character order.
 We need to find the "*reversal string*" that would make the array lexicographically sorted.
 The reversal string is a bitmask that specifies which string in the array to reverse.

 For example: An array `S = ["ABC", "XC", "DZ"]`.
 There are multiple different reversal strings that would make `S` lexicographically sorted.
 - `001` would reverse "DZ" to "ZD", which would make `S` lexicographically sorted.